 EACH PARTY ACKNOWLEDGES THAT IT HAS READ THESE TERMS OF SERVICE AND THE DOCUMENTS REFERENCED HEREIN (ALL OF WHICH BY THIS REFERENCE ARE INCORPORATED HEREIN AND MADE A PART HEREOF), UNDERSTANDS IT, AND AGREES TO BE BOUND BY THEM.

 1.3.
-“Order” is the document executed by Customer to which these Terms of Services are incorporated by reference.
+“Service Order” means the Company’s Service Order executed by Company to which these Terms and Conditions of Services are incorporated by reference.

-1.5.
+1.11.
 “System” means Company’s dashboard software in object code operating on Company’s hardware platform as an integrated system that may be accessible via the internet during the Term, including all modifications, updates, translations, enhancements and other Derivative Works (defined by 17 U.S.C. §101) thereof, together the Documentation.
 The term “System” excludes Customer Data.

-2. THE SYSTEM.
+2. THE SERVICES.

 3. TECHNICAL SUPPORT.

 3.1.
 Company will provide the technical support and remedies for any failure of the System or Services as provided in this Section 3.
 Such remedies are Customer’s sole remedy for any failure of the System, and Customer recognizes and agrees that if no remedy is stated herein for a given failure of the System or Services, there is no remedy for such failure.